rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 **Nginx** is a **free HTTP web server under BSD license**.
 It was first developed in Russia in 2002 by Igor Sysoev.
 In addition to the standard features of a web server, Nginx provides a **reverse proxy** for the **HTTP** protocol, and a proxy for the **POP** and **IMAP** messaging protocols.

-The development of the Nginx server is a response to the **C10K** problem.
-That is, supporting ten thousand concurrent connections (common on the modern web).
-It is a real challenge for web servers.
+The development of the Nginx server is a response to the **C10K** problem, which supports ten thousand concurrent connections (standard on the modern web).
+This is a real challenge for web servers.

 Commercial support is available from Nginx Inc.

-The server's internal architecture enables **very high performance** with **low memory consumption** compared to the Apache web server in particular.
+The server's internal architecture enables **very high performance** with **low memory consumption** compared to the Apache web server.

-Modules complementing the basic functions of the Nginx kernel are compile-time bound.
-Meaning activation or deactivation cannot happen dynamically.
+Modules complementing the essential functions of the Nginx kernel are compile-time bound.
+This means activation or deactivation cannot happen dynamically.

-Control of server processes is with a master process, making it possible to **modify configuration or update software without stopping the service**.
+A master process controls server processes, making it possible to **modify configuration or update software without stopping the service**.

-Nginx has a significant market share of 28% on the busiest sites on the market, just behind Apache (41%).
+Nginx has a significant % market share of 28% on the busiest sites, just behind Apache (41%).

 #### Features